godenkoEgor/my_code_sample/README.md

 2. File "fixed_set.h".
 Implementation of storage for integer numbers.
 Complexity of initializing is *O(n)*, memory usage is *O(n)*, complexity of lookup is *O(1)*, where *n* is the quantity of integer numbers in the storage. <br />

 3. File "grid_polarity.h".
 This is one of the header files from my Monte-Carlo project for simulation of the interstellar dust trajectories.
-This file contains the implementaion of polarity grid for the calculation of magnetic field polarity in the inner heliosheath.
+This file contains interface of the polarity grid for the calculation of magnetic field polarity in the inner heliosheath.
 The explanatory comments for methods and functions are in the file.